Achievable logoAchievable logo

 The general process

-Investors utilize brokerage accounts maintained at broker-dealers to hold and trade securities.
-This chapter covers the general process of opening a new account, and these are the specific areas we’ll discuss:
+Investors use brokerage accounts held at broker-dealers to buy, sell, and hold securities.
+This chapter explains the general process of opening a new account, including:

 • Required customer information